 Well, remember when I mentioned that VSP Global owns Eyeconic?
 Well VSP is partnered with a network of 34,000 eye doctor’s all across the country and can help connect you with one of the doctors in the network close to you.

 Another thing you are going to want to be familiar with is your PD measurement.
-This measurement is the measurement is the distance between your eyes measured from the center of one pupil to the center of your other pupil.
+This measurement is the distance between your eyes measured from the center of one pupil to the center of your other pupil.
 There are a few ways you can get this measurement.

 The first place you can check for your PD measurement is on your prescription.
 Some eye doctors will write your PD on your prescription for you.
 This definitely isn’t always the case but would be the easiest scenario.